Pausanias Analysis

 English Translation

-In the territory of Myous, a small gulf once extended inland from the sea.
+In the territory of Myus, a small gulf once extended inland from the sea.
 The river Maeander, by blocking its entrance with mud, turned this gulf into a lake; when the water became stagnant and was no longer the sea, countless mosquitoes bred in the lake, compelling the local inhabitants to abandon their city.
-Thus the people of Myous withdrew to Miletos, taking with them their movable possessions and the statues of their gods.
-By my time nothing was left in Myous except a temple of Dionysos made of white stone.
-The inhabitants of Myous thus experienced a fate similar to that of the Atarneitai who dwelt beneath Pergamon.
+Thus the people of Myus withdrew to Miletus, taking with them their movable possessions and the statues of their gods.
+By my time nothing was left in Myus except a temple of Dionysus made of white stone.
+The inhabitants of Myus thus experienced a fate similar to that of the Atarneitai who dwelt beneath Pergamum.

 Proper Nouns